younes200/expressjs-template/Readme.md

 # Node Express.js template

-Node app running with express.js uses jade for templating CoffeeScript for javascript Template using semantic grid, boilerplate
+Node app running with express.js uses Jade for templating CoffeeScript for javascript and Less for CSS Template using semantic grid and boilerplate.

 ## Usage